joestrippygame/Tic_Tac_Toe_Web/README.md

 Remaining tasks:
 Improve the AI (computer is not very good at blocking, though it did beat me a couple times *lol*)
 Refactor code (a lot of duplicate code in routes.)
-Tweak the console version so that I uses the same backend as the web version
+Tweak the console version so that it uses the same backend as the web version